HoltzNathan/nhanes-data-analyses/README.md

 ## Key Findings

+## Key Findings
-* Identified significant relationships between inflammatory markers (CRP) and behavioral/clinical variables
+* Identified significant relationships between CRP and smoking, triglycerides, and depression
 * Demonstrated the importance of data transformation and interaction effects in improving model performance

 ## Repository Structure